micmejia/bible-dump/NKJV/Genesis/Gen 22.md

 Then Abraham lifted his eyes and looked, and there behind _him was_ a ram caught in a thicket by its horns.
 So Abraham went and took the ram, and offered it up for a burnt offering instead of his son.

 ###### 14
-And Abraham called the name of the place, [^c]The-Lord-Will-Provide; as it is said _to_ this day, "In the Mount of the Lord it shall be provided."
+And Abraham called the name of the place, The-Lord-Will-Provide; as it is said _to_ this day, "In the Mount of the Lord it shall be provided."

 ###### 15
 Then the Angel of the Lord called to Abraham a second time out of heaven,